abdulmumeen-abdullahi/GlucoseCare-AI/README.md

 ## Overview

 GlucoseCare AI is an intelligent LangGraph-powered agent designed to consult, collect patient symptoms, and run an early-stage diabetes risk prediction using a Random Forest Classifier machine learning model.
-It integrates conversational AI (LLMs) with structured stateful flows to provide personalized advice aligned with ADA, IDF, and WHO guidelines**.
+It integrates conversational AI (LLMs) with structured stateful flows to provide personalized advice aligned with ADA, IDF, and WHO guidelines.

 This project demonstrates: